 On average, it costs about $300 to replace a ball joint on a passenger vehicle.
 It costs about $500 on average to replace a pair of upper and lower ball joints (one side) on a four wheel drive vehicle.

 For a 2007 Subaru Forester, the labor to replace the front lower ball joint is .8 of an hour.
-Like most Subarus it’s pinned at the control arm and held at the knuckle with a pinch bolt, so it separates out pretty easily.
-A factory part costs about $43, or a Moog part costs about $28.
-This makes the job about $223 using factory parts, or about $208 using aftermarket parts.
+Like most Subarus, it’s pinned at the control arm and held at the knuckle with a pinch bolt, so it separates out pretty easily.
+A factory part costs about $49, or a Moog part costs about $38.
+This makes the cost of replacing both lower ball joints about $338 using factory parts, or about $316 using aftermarket parts.

-For A 2003 Honda Civic, the labor time to replace the front lower ball joint is 2 hours.
+For a 2003 Honda Civic, the labor time to replace the front lower ball joint is 2 hours.
 It’s pressed into the knuckle, which is usually removed for the service.
-A factory part costs about $65, or a Mevotech part costs about $35.
-This makes the job about $365 using factory parts, or about $335 using aftermarket parts.
+A factory part costs about $65, or a Mevotech part costs about $55.
+This makes the cost of replacing one lower ball joint about $365 using factory parts, or about $355 using aftermarket parts.

 For a 2000 Jeep Grand Cherokee four wheel drive, which uses a solid front axle, the labor time to replace the upper and lower ball joints on one front corner is 1.9 hours.
-A factory pair costs about $150, and a pair of Delphi ball joints costs about $63.
-This makes the job about $440 using OE parts, or about $353 using aftermarket parts.
+A factory pair costs about $216, and a pair of Dorman greaseable ball joints costs about $96.
+This makes the cost of replacing an upper and lower ball joint on one corner about $500 using OE parts, or about $381 using aftermarket parts.

 For a 1997 Chevrolet K1500 four wheel drive with torsion bar suspension, the labor time to replace the front ball joints on one corner is 4 hours.
 This has an independent suspension, but has the disadvantage of the original ball joints being held in by heavy rivets, which must be cut and driven out.
-A factory upper and lower ball joint set costs about $165, or a Mevotech heavy duty set costs about $72.
-This makes the job about $665 using OE parts, or about $572 using aftermarket parts.
+Replacement ball joints are then held in place with bolts.
+A factory upper and lower ball joint set costs about $218, or a Mevotech heavy duty set costs about $90.
+This makes the job about $818 using OE parts, or about $690 using aftermarket parts.
 There are also a variety of different suspensions and sub-model options for that truck, so often visual inspection and measurement are needed to get the correct parts and labor times.

 Inspecting Ball Joints, and What Can Go Wrong

-In some cases ball joints are sold for “leaking”, which is not an actual cause for replacement.
-Whether they are sealed or have grease fittings they will use a flexible boot to hold grease in the socket.
-Frequently these will leak, but that isn’t necessarily a problem.
-Older ball joint designs were engineered to leak, and the general rule was you knew there was grease inside if you could see the grease outside.
+In some cases, ball joints are also sold for “leaking”, which is not an actual cause for replacement.
+Whether a ball joint has grease fittings or not, it will use a flexible boot to protect the socket from the elements.
+Frequently, these will leak, but that isn’t necessarily a problem.
+Older ball joint designs were supposed to leak, and the general rule was that you knew there was enough grease inside if you could see some grease outside.
 A newer non-greasable ball joint will likely have a shorter lifespan if the boot protecting the socket is torn, but there’s still no great reason to replace a ball joint that hasn’t failed yet.
-Unless, perhaps, it has to be removed for other service.
+Unless, perhaps, it has to be removed for another service.

-When using the cheapest parts available, which at the moment are certain Chinese manufactured ball joints sold under various names, one problem that comes up sometimes is that the tapers aren’t ground correctly.
+When using the cheapest parts available, one problem that comes up sometimes is that the tapers aren’t ground correctly.
 When the bolt or castle nut is tightened down to lock the taper, the stud can be pulled too far up through the machined opening to install a cotter pin effectively.
 It can also draw up to the point that the ball binds in the socket.
-In either case the best solution is to utilize the parts warranty and try another ball joint; a safety item that doesn’t fit right shouldn’t be installed.
+In either case, the best solution is to utilize the parts warranty and try another ball joint; a safety item that doesn’t fit right shouldn’t be installed.

 Generally not.
-The ball joints are an important part of the vehicle’s steering and suspension, and if a ball joint is worn past allowed limits, that means it is unsafe.
-Ball joint failure can mean the suspension coming apart and loss of vehicle control.
+The ball joints are an important part of the vehicle’s steering and suspension, and if a ball joint is worn past its allowed limits, that means it is unsafe by definition.
+Ball joint failure can mean the suspension coming apart and a loss of vehicle control.

-If a vehicle is in for a wheel alignment the ball joints are usually inspected.
-Also, if a safety inspection is requested the ball joints should be checked.
-In most cases they are pretty durable and reliable; not a common problem at lower mileages.
+If a vehicle is in for a wheel alignment, the ball joints are usually inspected.
+Also, if a safety inspection is required or requested, the ball joints should be checked.
+In most cases, they are pretty durable and reliable; this is not a common problem except at high mileage.